-Winter Blitz is a community outreach weatherization program that gets students into nearby communities to help seal up houses to make them warmer and decrease winter energy costs for residents.
+Winter Blitz is a one-day community service event that trains students to provide basic home weatherization services and sends them into nearby communities to help seal up houses to make them warmer and decrease winter energy costs for residents.
 The initiative aims to assist community members who cannot weatherize themselves.

-Trained volunteers install basic window kits, door sweeps, and energy-efficient light bulbs.
-They also seal up cracks around doors and windows in homes, that untreated would result in heat loss, which drives up energy costs and requires more energy use.
+These trained student volunteers install window kits, door sweeps, and energy-efficient light bulbs.
+They also seal up cracks around doors and windows in homes that, if left untreated, would result in heat loss, which drives up energy costs and requires more energy use.
 Weatherizing homes saves money and energy for the residents and contributes to broader energy conservation efforts.
 It also helps foster connections between students and local residents.

 If you would like to volunteer to help out during Winter Blitz, please fill out the Winter Blitz Volunteer form.
 We encourage you to sign up with friends to make the experience as collaborative and fun as possible!